-Both chewy and fluffy, the real key to these cookies' appeal is a combination of bitter chocolate chips and the high-fat butter (look for "European-style" butter, or packaging that indicates 80 percent or more butterfat).
+The key to these cookies' chewy, gooey appeal is a combination of the bitter chocolate chips and the high-fat butter (look for butters labeled European-style, or indicating 80 percent or more butterfat).

 - 2 1⁄8 cups white all-purpose flour